maestro-insomnia/TVCG_Analysis_Code_Package/README.md

 - PDF page indexing; and
 - captured warnings and errors.

 Every worksheet includes a right-side column-definition section.
+In one-factor analyses, interaction-specific worksheets are retained for a consistent workbook structure and report that no interaction results were generated.

 ### Figures PDF

 For each dependent variable, the PDF contains:

 - a main-effects page;
-- an interaction-effects page;
+- an interaction-effects page when at least two factors are enabled;
 - the method used for that dependent variable in the page title;
 - mean ± SD or mean ± SE plots;
 - omnibus *F*, *p*, and partial eta-squared annotations;
 - significant main-effect comparison brackets; and
 - captions summarizing interaction-contrast availability.

 Each category begins with a title page and significance key.
+One-factor analyses contain main-effect pages only; interaction pages are created only for two- or three-factor designs.
 When correlation analysis is enabled, the correlation heatmap is appended to the PDF.

 ## Documentation